“Keep it secret – keep it safe.” It’s a classic line uttered by Gandalf in 2001’s The Fellowship of the Ring.

 Ultimately, the duty of disclosure is a high standard for licensees; it’s been expressed as “The obligation of the agent to make full disclosure extends beyond these three categories and includes ‘everything known to him respecting the subject matter of the contract which would be likely to influence the conduct of his principal.’”

-From a risk management perspective, the Council rules are designed to require licensees to disclose if they are going to receive remuneration other than that paid for by the client.
+From a risk management perspective, the Real Estate Services Rules are designed to require licensees to disclose if they are going to receive remuneration other than that paid for by the client.
 But, of course, the fiduciary duty can go further – licensees must disclose any information that they hold that may affect their client’s decisions relating to the property.

 Duty of confidentiality